GulnihalKelkit/175-fizik/Read.ME.md

 >tip: Cookies must be soft so chill off the cookies about 10 minutes before serve.
 [Here is the source](https://www.kitchenstories.com/en) Image >>>> ![My Cookies](https://tr.pinterest.com/pin/764626842972670424)
->Not: I used hazelnut ınstead of chocolate drops because there weren't at home.
+>Not: I used hazelnut instead of chocolate drops because there weren't at home.
 ---
 Çıtır Çikolatalı Kurabiye Tarifi:
 ---